wesbos/eslint-config-wesbos/readme.md

   "editor.codeActionsOnSave": {
     "source.fixAll": true
   },
+  // Change the default VS Code tab size to 2 "editor.tabSize": 2,
   // Optional BUT IMPORTANT: If you have the prettier extension enabled for other languages like CSS and HTML, turn it off for JS since we are doing it through Eslint already
   "prettier.disableLanguages": ["javascript", "javascriptreact"],
   ```